 Teleconverters generally come in 1.4x or 2.0x.
 My Sony 1.4x teleconverter extends the reach of my 100-400mm lens to 560mm.

 Tripods and Monopods for Wildlife Photographers

-Most wildlife photographers use a tripod or monopod to stabilise their telephoto lens.
+Most wildlife photographers use a tripod or monopod to stabilize their telephoto lens.

 It is possible to shoot wildlife photography without a tripod, but telephoto lenses can be heavy to hold.

 There is generally some hiking involved in wildlife photography, so the best tripod is both sturdy and lightweight.
-Carbon fibre a popular choice.
+Carbon fiber a popular choice.

 Switch to a Gimbal for Flexibility

 Wildlife photographers often replace their tripod’s standard ball head with a gimbal.
-This mounting system allows more movement and flexibility while still stabilising the camera.
+This mounting system allows more movement and flexibility while still stabilizing the camera.